Omii1908/Omii1908/ReadMe.md

-# 🚀 Innovator | AI/ML Enthusiast | Full-Stack Developer
+# Hi, I'm Om 👋

-I’m passionate about building **AI-powered real-time safety solutions**, currently focusing on **accident detection using smartphone sensors**.
-By integrating **AI/ML, sensor data, and predictive analytics**, I aim to enhance road safety and real-time hazard detection.
+I’m a software developer with expertise in Java, Python, SQL, and data-driven applications, currently focusing on full-stack development with React, Flask/Django, and MongoDB.
+Passionate about AI/ML and data analysis, I actively work on sensor-based predictive modeling, and aim to solve real-world problems through technology.

 ## 🤝 Open to Collaborations In
 - **AI/ML-driven projects** – predictive modeling, real-time analytics, and safety applications